OpenST/openst.js/README.md

 ```

 ### Adding accounts
 One can add accounts to web3 wallet or to our custom signer service.
-You should do only one of these and not both.
+Please choose only ONE of the options described below.

 Remember to add all of deployerAddress, organizationAddress, wallet1, wallet2, ephemeralKey and facilitatorAddress to use the functionality given in this readme.

 ##### Option 1: Add accounts to web3 wallets
 For adding to web3 wallet, there are 2 ways.
-We can add using the keystore file OR by private key.If you choose this option, you could also choose to connect to an [infura endpoint]() rather than running a full geth node.
+We can add using the keystore file OR by private key.If you choose this option, you could also choose to connect to an [infura endpoint](https://infura.io/docs) rather than running a full geth node.
 <br/>Detailed documentation on adding accounts can be found here : https://web3js.readthedocs.io/en/1.0/web3-eth-accounts.html
 ```js